GoodForPoC/GoodForPoC/README.md

 $ npm start
 ```

-Visit the app at <http://localhost:4200>.
+You will then be able to visit the app at <http://localhost:4200>. *To run a local version of the API, clone the [GoodForPoC-API repository](https://github.com/GoodForPoC/GoodForPoC-API).*

 Read the [contribution guidelines](https://github.com/GoodForPoC/GoodForPoC/blob/master/docs/CONTRIBUTING.md) to learn more about helping with this project.